 Actions That Promote Better Sleep

 After a long day, it’s finally time for sleep, but sleep doesn’t come.
-Everything that your brain couldn’t think of before, because you were too busy, are now rushing through your mind.
+Everything that your brain couldn’t think of before because you were too busy, is now rushing through your mind.
 But thankfully there are things you can do to keep your mind from racing and drift off to sleep.

 The first time I read about this breathing technique, I had to try it right away to see if it really worked.
 I wasn’t even trying to sleep (still daytime), I just wanted to see what would happen.
 The technique claimed it could put you under within a matter of minutes, and when I did it, I had to stop otherwise I would have dozed off where I sat.